launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

   -o, --outDir string              If provided, will output a csv file containing all code references for the project to this directory.

   -p, --projKey string             LaunchDarkly project key.
 Found under Account Settings -> Projects in the LaunchDarkly dashboard.
+Cannot be combined with `projects` block in configuration file.

   -r, --repoName string            Repository name.
 Will be displayed in LaunchDarkly.
 Case insensitive.
 Repo names must only contain letters, numbers, '.', '_' or '-'."